 - In Transformers: Exodus, Megatron immediately abandons his friendship with Pax/Optimus when the latter is unexpectedly made a Council member, because his Dark and Troubled Past had left Megatron with an abiding hatred and distrust of their planet's government.
 (Essentially, he considers Optimus a Sell-Out.)
 Also, he considers Optimus' elevation to be a "betrayal" of their original plan, in which Megatron would be the sole leader of their rebellion.

 - As you make gains in the Nod campaign of Command & Conquer: Tiberian Dawn, your liaison Seth shows hints of jealousy and gives you hard missions with faulty intelligence to ensure your failure.
 Fortunately, Kane kills him before that happens.

 - Discussed and ultimately averted in Heroes of Might and Magic by Gauldoth, a Necromancer who ends up governing the nation of Nekross.
-He's Genre Savvy enough to recognize that necromancers like himself make great villains and, if they become too power-hungry, risk the rest of the world coming together to destroy them, so he goes out of his way to avoid becoming too powerful, forms alliances with other small nations that he could easily conquer with military force, and is content with the knowledge that he'll be ruling his own dead corner of the world, long after everyone powerful enough to threaten him is dead.
+He recognizes that necromancers like himself make great villains and, if they become too power-hungry, risk the rest of the world coming together to destroy them, so he goes out of his way to avoid becoming too powerful, forms alliances with other small nations that he could easily conquer with military force, and is content with the knowledge that he'll be ruling his own dead corner of the world, long after everyone powerful enough to threaten him is dead.